umbraco/UmbracoDocs/Extending/Embedded-Media-Provider/index-v7.md

 ### Custom Embedded Media Provider Example

-Azure Media Services - https://azure.microsoft.com/en-gb/services/media-services/ - provide 'broadcast-quality' video streaming services, you can embed the Azure Media Player into your site to play a video using an IFrame: https://ampdemo.azureedge.net/azuremediaplayer.html
+Azure Media Services [(https://azure.microsoft.com/en-gb/services/media-services/)](https://azure.microsoft.com/en-gb/services/media-services/) provide 'broadcast-quality' video streaming services.
+You can embed the Azure Media Player into your site to play a video using an IFrame:
+https://ampdemo.azureedge.net/azuremediaplayer.html

 We can create a custom Embedded Media Provider to do the job of taking the Url of the Media asset and writing out the markup required to embed the IFrame in your content.